ZhishanQ/ZhishanQ.github.io/_pages/about.md

   - /about.html
 ---

-I am a Third-year Master student at the Joint Graduate School (Double degree) of Southeast University and Monash University.
-My graduate advisor is Professor [Guilin Qi](https://scholar.google.com/citations?user=1gw3LJQAAAAJ&hl=en).
+I am a Third-year Master student at the Joint Graduate School (Double degree) of Southeast University and Monash University, advised by Prof. [Guilin Qi](https://scholar.google.com/citations?user=1gw3LJQAAAAJ&hl=en).
 I received my Bachelor's degree from Hefei University in June 2022.
-I expect to receive a Master by research degree from Southeast University and a Master by course degree from Monash University in June 2025.
+I’m currently working with Prof. [Chenyu You](https://chenyuyou.me/) on building unified retrievers for heterogeneous information.

 My research areas include Natural Language Processing (NLP), Retrieval-Augmented Generation (RAG) and Knowledge Graphs (KG).
 Currently, my main research focus is on enhancing the performance of LLMs using heterogeneous data (text, graphs and tables).
 Additionally, I am also highly interested in multimodal (vision-language) models.